tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 - Developed at Penn State, Johns Hopkins, OHSU and Cleveland Clinic with many more outside contributions
 - Large and extremely responsive community

+## Galaxy on the Tufts University High Performance Compute (HPC) Cluster

+Our Galaxy server runs on the HPC cluster, using compute nodes and Slurm scheduler to run user jobs.

 <img src="../img/galaxy_hpc.png" width="700">

+## Galaxy UI

 We will spend some time getting familiar with the Galaxy interface,layout, and key functions that can be performed using Galaxy.
 We will be using a small subset of the data we will be using for the RNA-Seq workflow to better understand how Galaxy works with an individual dataset.

-## Galaxy UI

 The Galaxy User Interface has a top menu bar and three panels: Tools, Main, and History.